sunny1986/SDC_P1_LaneLines/CarND_P1_WriteUp.md

 3. When lighting conditions change drastically like on a bright sunny day and then the car drives through an underpass or the weather is patchy with clouds and sunshine

-4. Also like seen in the challenge video, the pipeline seems to sturggle where there are variations in lighting.

-5. Also changes in the color of the road varying while transitioning from driving on the road to driving on a bridge which is mostly made up of concrete and is lighter in shade compared to road
+4. Also changes in the color of the road varying while transitioning from driving on the road to driving on a bridge which is mostly made up of concrete and is lighter in shade compared to road

-6. Not suitable for night driving
+5. Not suitable for night driving

-7. No vehicle should be in front occluding the lanes
+6. No vehicle should be in front occluding the lanes

-8. At intersections the pipeline might not function well since it might not see any lanes
+7. At intersections the pipeline might not function well since it might not see any lanes

-9. For portions of driving when lane changes occur, the pipeline will perform poorly
+8. For portions of driving when lane changes occur, the pipeline will perform poorly

-10. Any conditions outside which the code has been trained on.
+9. Any conditions outside which the code has been trained on.
 Lots of parameters are fixed and for any situations outside these conditions the pipeline is prone to break.

-11. Not suitable for different weather conditions like rains, snow, etc.
+10. Not suitable for different weather conditions like rains, snow, etc.

 ###3.
 Suggest possible improvements to your pipeline